-It just means your unchecked furnace and duct system are more than ready for some preventative maintenance.
+It just means your unchecked furnace and duct system are more vulnerable to your furnace breaking down and needing repair.
 Ideally, you should book an annual furnace tune up every fall, as soon as Toronto area temperatures start to drop.

 Benefits of a Furnace Tune Up

 Tune ups do more than ensure furnaces produce heat efficiently; they improve air quality, save you money and keep you safe.
 During an inspection, your HVAC technician will optimize all the heating system components.

 Simple home maintenance can lower your energy bill.
 It’s expensive to heat a home, and a dirty furnace compounds this problem because it works extra hard during the heating season to keep us warm.
 Furnace tune ups increase energy efficiency and allow you to get the full benefit from an appliance we heavily rely on.

 In the wintertime, we close the windows and assume we are breathing clean air.
 Unfortunately, this often isn’t the case.
 To heat your home, a combustion process takes place inside your furnace.
 This action involves burning fuel and produces unhealthy residue that builds up and affects your home’s air quality.
 During an annual furnace checkup, a technician will clean the unit and the area around it.
 Also, all tune ups include an air filter change.
 More involved maintenance involves checking and cleaning your duct system.

 A critically important reason to have an HVAC system professional perform regular maintenance on your furnace is to prevent harmful carbon monoxide leaks.
 When a furnace is not operating properly, there is a chance of a dangerous CO gas leak.